DNA Test - MyHeritage

 However, every year tens of thousands of people take the MyHeritage DNA test, which helps add additional genetic information to their database.
 Therefore, over time, the laboratory analyzes are more and more precise.

-Thanks to the database of billions people in the world, you receive matches with other family trees that can add new details to your tree and your research.
+Thanks to the database of billions of people in the world, you receive matches with other family trees that can add new details to your tree and your research.
 This match can also be between historical records and people in your family tree.

 Geographic origins and ancestral places